UPDATE: This website design eBook was originally published on 31 January 2019 and updated on 28 December 2020.

 Don’t worry if you’ve never built a website before; this course covers everything in jargon-free lessons.
 The course includes comprehensive information about every checkbox to check, every button to click, and what to put in each text field, so you won’t miss anything.

 No time or interest in building a WordPress website by hand?
-Try WordPress Websites from GoDaddy and use their Page Builder to build your site quickly.
+Try Managed WordPress from GoDaddy and use their Page Builder to build your site quickly.

 So clear your calendar for one day and get cracking.
 You’ll surprise yourself with what you can achieve, and you’ll learn all about how SEO works and how to maintain and improve your own website.